zanetaylor/zane.im/src/content/blog/astro-refactor.md

 Astro is written in JS, which for me means no language barrier compared to something like Jekyll or Hugo whose respective languages aren't daily drivers for me.
 I get that there's a pile of reasons that those languages (and others) make sense for an SSG, but for me none of them have proven more compelling than the ability to work in JS/TS for the whole codebase.

-Other popular JS SSGs like Eleventy or Hexo were attractive, but their workflow and methodology also felt a little unfamiliar, like something I would have to spend some time learning before I could work with them.
+Other popular JS SSGs like [Eleventy](https://www.11ty.dev/) and [Hexo](https://hexo.io/) were attractive, but their workflow and methodology also felt a little unfamiliar, like something I would have to spend some time learning before I could work with them.
 It was also less obvious at a glance how easily it would be to integrate UI framework components with them, should I need to.
 These aren't real criticisms, just an attempt to pin down whey they didn't stick for me.

 ## Sometimes a framework